ABANA Board of Directors

 Valerie Mullane

-Valerie holds a BFA in sculpture from Southern Illinois University – Edwardsville (SIUE) and an MFA from the University at Albany in New York.
-After 12+ years in marketing, she now runs her own business helping non-profits and small businesses with digital marketing and event planning.
-She and her husband, Patrick, make art together and tend to a small homestead.
-Valerie handles the social media, email newsletters, and various other tasks for ABANA.
+Valerie holds a BFA in sculpture from Southern Illinois University Edwardsville and an MFA from the University at Albany in New York.
+After 12+ years as a marketing professional with membership organizations, she is now the Director of Marketing for ABANA.
+Valerie works closely with the Board to expand communications with the blacksmith community and bring more value and benefits to ABANA members.
+She runs her own business helping non-profits and small businesses with digital marketing and event planning.
+She and her husband, Patrick, collaborate on creative projects and tend to a small homestead together.

 Andy Quittner

-Andy Quittner has been an attorney for more than 30 years, recently retiring as the city attorney for Seguin, Texas.
-He received bachelor in science from Louisiana State University in Shreveport and M.A. in Chemistry from the University of Texas.
-He received a law degree from the University of Texas all while continuing graduate studies in chemistry.
-An undying interest in blacksmithing was sparked while working as a farrier in Louisiana, particularly at the New Orleans Fairgrounds while working towards membership in the Journeyman Horseshoers Union.
-At the Fairgrounds blacksmith shop making tools was part of the learning process shared by some of the “old-timers”.
+Andy Quittner has been an attorney for over 30 years, recently retiring as the city attorney for Seguin, Texas.
+He received a bachelor’s in science from Louisiana State University in Shreveport and an M.A. in Chemistry from the University of Texas.
+He received a law degree from the University of Texas, all while continuing graduate studies in chemistry.
+An undying interest in blacksmithing was sparked while working as a farrier in Louisiana, particularly at the New Orleans Fairgrounds, while working towards membership in the Journeyman Horseshoers Union.
+At the Fairgrounds blacksmith shop, making tools was part of the learning process shared by some of the “old-timers.”
 He considers himself an avid amateur with a strong interest in self-improvement.
-As a person who believes in doing more than just joining an organization, he served on the ABANA board of directors for most of the 1990’s.
-Recently the opportunity to serve ABANA in a professional capacity as an attorney arose, and he now continues to serve ABANA in that role as a volunteer.
+As someone who believes in doing more than just joining an organization, he served on the ABANA board of directors for most of the 1990s.
+Recently, the opportunity to serve ABANA professionally as an attorney arose, and he now continues to serve ABANA as a volunteer.